aharvard/my-site/src/posts/2019-02-01-web-componenents.md

   - web components
 ---

-Web components are ideal candidates for delivering design systems in organizations where tech stacks rely on a variety of front-end frameworks and libraries.
-They can reduce dependency-hell and spaghetti-code by encapsulating styling and behavior—write once and use them wherever HTML works (polyfills required).
+Web components are ideal candidates for delivering design systems in organizations where tech stacks rely on a variety of front-end JavaScript frameworks and libraries.

+They mitigate framework lock-in by delivering encapsulated vanilla styling and behavior.
+Write once and use them wherever HTML works (polyfills required).

 They may not be great candidates for full-fledged single page apps (as of the date of this post) due to some accessibility limitations with the shadow DOM and [Accessibility Object Model (AOM)](http://wicg.github.io/aom/explainer.html) specs.
-Fear not, browsers support is on the way!

-I heard about Web Components for the first time on [Shop Talk Show](https://shoptalkshow.com/episodes/276-web-components/), back in the fall of 2017.
-The idea sounded amazing, but when [Dave](https://twitter.com/davatron5000) & [Chris](https://twitter.com/chriscoyier) talked about browser support and the end to the HTML Imports spec, I kinda got bummed out.

-The progress of the web moves incredibly fast, a lot of things have happened since [episode 276](https://shoptalkshow.com/episodes/276-web-components/) aired: browser support has improved, new specs have landed, and some pretty great tooling has emerged.
-I think it's time to take another look－spoiler alert, things are looking pretty great!
+Over time, we should see more browsers supporting Web Components.

 ## What are Web Components?